The Black Heralds

 The black heralds here are usually linked to the four horsemen of the apocalypse, but there are other religious figures they could be connected to as well, like the angel of death.
 Either way, Death is a powerful spiritual force in this poem.

-They are the deep falls of the Christs of the soul,of some adored faith blasphemed by Destiny.
+of some adored faith blasphemed by Destiny.
 (9-10)

 These lines pull directly from religious tradition, especially Christianity, to show the way that faith is always tested, and how what the soul most treasures is often the very thing that is taken away by life.
 Not a cheery thought, we know….